matter-labs/hardhat-zksync/examples/upgradable-example/README.md

 # zkSync Era upgradable example

-This project demonstrates how to compile and deploy upgadable smart contracts in zkSync Era using the Hardhat plugins.
+This project demonstrates how to compile and deploy upgradable smart contracts in zkSync Era using the Hardhat plugins.

 ## Prerequisites